ShadyS101/PortfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Spaceship Navigator
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to represent the navigation system of a spaceship flying through hyperspace so the people on the ship can end up the right space.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void setPosition(double x, double y, double z)`: This sets the location to where the ship will go.
+    - `void setVelocity(double velocity)`: This sets how fast the ship will be going in hyperspace.
+    - `double getPosition()`: If the people on the ship need to know where they are, this will tell them.
+    - `boolean inHyperspace(double position)`: This can tell the people on the ship if they've exited hyperspace yet.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void changeCourse(double newX, double newY, double newZ)`: Changes the target to another location/planet.
+    - `double distanceToTarget(double tX, double tY, double tZ)`: Gives an update of how far away the people are from their target/planet.
+    - `void interceptTargetShip(double sTargetX, double sTargetY, double sTargetZ)`: If the people happen to encounter a hostile force, this adjusts location for a ship.
+    - `String checkArmoryStatus(Map <String, Integer> a)`: This will return a status report of how the ship's weapons are doing (the condition).
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+     Yes since the velocity and position can change for the ship.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Most are represented with doubles, integers, and Strings.
+However, I may be using Map.Pair or perhaps another data structure.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Yes some constants will probably be used for distance and velocity but I am not sure yet.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Yes I think so because for methods like changing position or speed, I can use the position and velocity kernel methods.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Book Tracker
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+  The purpose of this component is collect whatever books the user has read and organize it for easier trackability.
+There are different categories that can be used for the organization.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addBook(String title, String genre)`: This will add a book into the tracker.
+    - `String removeBook(String title)`: This can remove a book from the tracker if the user wants to.
+    - `String bookStatus(String title)`: This will return whether the user has read a book or not.
+    - `int size()`: This will return the length of how many books the user has read.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `Set<String> getBooksInGenre(String genre)`: This can return all the books of a specific genre.
+    - `void markRead(String title)`: This can update whether the user has finished a book or not.
+    - `boolean hasBook(String title)`: This will help the user check whether they have a book on the tracker or not.
+    - `Map<String, Integer> countBooksByAuthors()`: This can count how many books are connected with one author.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Yes, as the books can be removed or added to the tracker.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Yes, as I will probably be using Map.Pair and Set to store values for the book.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    I am not really sure on this yet but maybe for genres.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:

-      - <!-- TODO: provide an argument then delete this comment -->
+    The kernel methods could be used to implement secondary methods such as with filtering between read or unread and sorting genres.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Gaming Inventory
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to help out a player with managing their inventory in an easier method and be able to track everything.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addItem(String name, int quantity)`: This adds the item to the inventory for a specific quantity.
+    - `String removeItem(String name, int quantity)`: This removes the item from the inventory for a specific quantity.
+    - `int size()`: Returns the size of the inventory.
+    - `boolean hasItem(String name)`: This will check whether an item exists in an inventory or not.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void getInventory()`: This will get all the items in the inventory.
+    - `String useItem(String name)`: This will return the item to the user for use in the game.
+    - `void clearInventory()`: This will completely wipe down the inventory and make it empty.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    I am not sure on this but the quantity of the items could change.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    It could possibly use a Map.Pair to store the item and quantity as a better database.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:

-      - <!-- TODO: provide an argument then delete this comment -->
+    No I don't think so unless I have to use it for the quantities.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:

-      - <!-- TODO: provide an argument then delete this comment -->
+    Yes, the secondary methods can be implemented with kernel methods like with using an item (useItem), you would need to check whether the item is there which is a kernel method (hasItem).

 ## Post-Assignment